ETrun/ETrun/docs/server_cvars.md

 | ----- | ----- | ------- | ----------- |
 | physics | *integer* | 255 | Set game physics according to the given **bitflagged** value. |

-Availabe flags for `physics` are listed below.
+Available flags for `physics` are listed below.

 | Flag | Value |
 | ---- | ----- |